linux-kdevops/kdevops-history/docs/kdevops-terraform.md

 ## Installing dependencies

-To instal the dependencies of everything which you just enabled just run:
+To install the dependencies of everything which you just enabled just run:

 ```bash
 make
 ```

-## Provisioning (bringup) with terraform
+## Provisioning (bringup) with Terraform

 You can just use: